Is Sound Dampening Insulation Right for Your Basement Ceiling?

 Example #2

-The home we’re finishing a basement in is single-story home, with all the bedrooms on the main level (directly above the basement).
+A home undergoing basement finishing is a single-story home, with all the bedrooms on the main level (directly above the basement).
 For fun, let’s use the same scenarios as above.
 Our clients have (3) teenage kids that would be using the basement to watch TV, play games and have friend over.
 Since the bedrooms are all directly above the entertainment room in the basement, I’d recommend installing level 3 sound-dampening insulation in the basement ceiling.

 To hopefully give you a better idea of what to expect with level 3 insulation, I’ll use the same “what-if’s” as above.